How to Configure WebGPU Adapter Limits for Large GeoJSON

 device.lostor limit clamping forces a pipeline downgrade

 Log these metrics to a telemetry endpoint.
 When occupancy exceeds 85%, dynamically switch to spatial chunking or level-of-detail (LOD) streaming.
-Maintain strict alignment validation in CI pipelines using headless WebGPU runners to catch buffer misalignment before deployment.
+Maintain strict alignment validation in CI pipelines to catch buffer misalignment before deployment.